Northeastern-Electric-Racing/Odyssey/README.md

 For information about MQTT, check out [this confluence page](https://nerdocs.atlassian.net/wiki/spaces/NER/pages/173113345/Delving+into+MQTT).

 ### Running with Docker
 Custom image coming soon.
 For now, you can run with the instructions in the `extra/mosquitto_base` folder, and to achieve in-car configuration use the image but substitute the configurations with those found in the buildroot rootfs overlay for the TPU.
+More developer side Siren usage is found in the Argos repository.

 ### Local Setup
 Docker is easiest, commands are in `extra/mosquitto_base`.
 If you would like to install locally, visit the mosquitto website to learn more.